syncfusion-content/asp.netwebforms-docs/aspnet/ReportWriter/How-to.md

 ---
 layout: post
 title: ReportWriter | ReportWriter | ASP.NET | Syncfusion
-description: saving report as a stream
+description: how to
 platform: aspnet
 control: ReportWriter
 documentation: ug
 ---

+#How To

-#Save a Report as a Stream?
+##Save a Report as a Stream?

 You can save a report as a stream using Save(Stream,WriterFormat) (overloaded method).
 This method is useful when generating the report on the server side and sending it to a client-side application.
 The following code explains how to save a report as a stream.